aws-actions/configure-aws-credentials/README.md

 If you aren't sure what claim values your workflow is producing, the [`actions-oidc-debugger`](https://github.com/github/actions-oidc-debugger) action will print the decoded JWT payload.
-Run it in a private repository only — the token itself is short-lived but the claim values may be sensitive.
+Run it in a private repository only; the token itself is short-lived but the claim values may be sensitive.

 See the GitHub [security-hardening guide][gh-oidc-hardening] for further discussion of trust conditions and threat modeling.